Variable-Length Feedback Codes over Known and Unknown Channels with Non-vanishing Error Probabilities: Main Result

 Since $C \leq C_1$, \thmref{thm:VLF} improves the second-order term in \cite[eq.~(18)]{polyanskiy2011feedback} given in the lower bound in \eqref{eq:pol} from $-\log N$ to $- \frac{C}{C_1} \log N$.
 The achievability bound in \cite[eq.~(18)]{polyanskiy2011feedback} employs stop-feedback while our Yamamoto--Itoh scheme employs stop-feedback and also sends a $\lceil \log_2 M \rceil$-bits of feedback at the end of the first communication phase.
 The improvement in the second-order term results from the fact that the error probability of our scheme is dominated by the error probability terms due to the confirmation phase and the second communication phase, whose average length scales as the logarithm of the average length of the first communication phase.
 For general DMCs, the non-asymptotic bound in \cite[Remark~4]{naghshvar2015EJS} for Naghshvar \emph{et al.}'s MaxEJS encoder achieves a second-order term $-\left(\frac{C}{C_1} + 1\right) \log N$ when combined with the stop-at-time-zero strategy.
 To the best of our knowledge, \thmref{thm:VLF} yields the best asymptotic achievability bound for VLF codes with non-vanishing error probabilities over general DMCs.
 For BSCs and BACs, Yang \emph{et al.}'s bounds from \cite[Th.~4~and~7]{yang2022SED} recover \eqref{eq:VLFeq} with $-\log \log N + O(1)$ improved to $O(1)$ when combined with the stop-at-time-zero strategy.
 It remains open to close the gap between the achievability bound in \thmref{thm:VLF} and the converse bound on the right-hand side of \eqref{eq:pol}.
-The proof of \thmref{thm:VLF} follows from carefully choosing the parameters $\gamma_1, \gamma_2, a_{\mr{A}}$, $a_{\mr{R}}$, and $\epsilon_0$ in \thmref{thm:nonasymp}, and appears in \secref{sec:proofVLF_2}.

 The third result is a second-order achievability bound for universal VLF codes, where the DMC $P_{Y|X}$ is unknown but a capacity-achievability input distribution $P_X$ is known.
-We assume that the error probability $\epsilon \in (0, 1)$ is non-vanishing as the average decoding time $N$ approaches infinity. \begin{theorem} Assume that a capacity-achieving distribution of $P_{Y|X}$ is known.
+We assume that the error probability $\epsilon \in (0, 1)$ is non-vanishing as the average decoding time $N$ approaches infinity. \begin{theorem} Assume that a capacity-achieving distribution of the DMC $P_{Y|X}$ is known.
 Assume that $C > 0$ and $C_1 < \infty$.
-Assume that $\lim \limits_{N \to \infty} \frac{\ell}{\log N} = \infty$.
 Then,

 In the case where $P_{Y|X}$ is known to be a BSC with an unknown flip probability $p \in (0, 1) \setminus \{\frac{1}{2}\}$, \eqref{eq:UVLF} is improved to